-Mr Pendleton officiated at an informal garden-side service.
+Mr Pendleton officiated at an informal service on the garden path.
 "The dirt was easier to dig there", he observed.
 Escorted by David, Wheezer rode to the grave site in a wheelbarrow with stops along the way to admire the pansies and for photos next to the flowering Clematis vine he liked so much.

 Memorial gifts of flowers would be appreciatively consumed by Wheezer's surviving partner Striper.